ArjunPraveen/SLCM-Reader/README.md

 ### Installation
-Download selenium driver for chrome and add the path in the configure() function as follows:
+Download selenium driver for chrome and add the path in the configure() function in slcm.py as follows:
 ```python
 driver = webdriver.Chrome("File/Path/chromedriver.exe", options=options) # example
 ```